Get Reliable Support from us

 Apply for a PAN Card for Foreign Entities: Documents, Fees & Process (2026)

-A Permanent Account Number (PAN) is required if your incorporated business outside India plans to invest in India, open a bank account, establish a branch or liaison office, or undertake business activities that will incur tax liabilities.
+PAN Card for Foreign Entities is a 10-digit alphanumeric code used when you plan to invest in India, open a bank account, establish a branch or liaison office, or undertake business activities that will incur tax liabilities.

 Who Needs a PAN as a Foreign Entity?